Sena Jeter Naslund-Karen Mann Graduate School of Writing

 Spalding University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Graduate Certificate in Writing, Graduate Certificate in the Teaching of Creative Writing (Post- Master’s), the Master of Arts in Writing, Post-Master’s Certificate in Writing Enrichment, and the Master of Fine Arts in Writing.
 The School of Writing is a member of AWP (Association of Writers & Writing Programs), and students and faculty receive the Writer’s Chronicle, free registration to the AWP annual conference, and access to information for writers.
 The School of Writing is also a member of the Society of Children’s Book Writers and Illustrators (SCBWI), the Kentucky Poetry Society, and the Playwrights’ Center.

-The School of Creative and Professional Writing offers concentrations in fiction; poetry; creative nonfiction; writing for children and young adults; writing for TV, screen, and stage (screenwriting or playwriting); and professional writing.
+The Sena Jeter Naslund-Karen Mann Graduate School of Writing offers concentrations in fiction; poetry; creative nonfiction; writing for children and young adults; writing for TV, screen, and stage (screenwriting or playwriting); and professional writing.
 Students may enter a program in spring, summer, or fall.
 Students may customize the location, season, and pace of their studies.

 The emphasis of the program is on the student’s own writing.
 Each semester begins with an intensive residency course, after which students return home for an independent study course.